Yazmin Oukhellou Spills Out Of Low-Cut Top In Nearly Nude Snapshot

 “Love a spray tan that colour is stunning on you,” a second gushed in the comments shortly after the photo was published.

-“Beautiful,” “nice,” and “voluptuous” were among some of the single word complements individuals used to refer to the sexy snapshot.
+“Beautiful,” “nice,” and “voluptuous” were among some of the single-word complements individuals used to refer to the sexy snapshot.

 At a loss for words, some of her starstruck followers opted for fire, heart, and kiss emoticons.

-As those who follow Yazmin Oukhellou on Instagram know, the TV personality is currently hard at work on a few different business ventures including her exclusive event hosting company So Events and her wellness retreat in Marrakech.
-So Events’ first invite-only brunch takes place at the end of the month and Yazmin launches her wellness retreat next month.
+As those who follow Yazmin Oukhellou on Instagram know, the TV personality is currently hard at work on a few different business ventures, including her exclusive event hosting company So Events and her wellness retreat in Marrakech.
+So Events’ first invite-only brunch takes place at the end of the month, while Yazmin launches her wellness retreat next month.

 In fact, Yazmin recently gushed in the caption of an Instagram video that it would be just a few weeks until she returned to Marrakech.